A martingale representation theorem and valuation of defaultable securities

-\unmarkedfntext{ This research is supported by NSERC (through grant NSERC RGPIN04987)\\ Address correspondence to Tahir Choulli, Department of Mathematical and Statistical Sciences, University of Alberta, 632 Central Academic Building, Edmonton, Canada; e-mail: tchoulli@ualberta.ca}
+\unmarkedfntext{ This research is supported by NSERC (through grant NSERC RGPIN04987)\\ The authors wish to thank A. Aksamit, J. Deng, V. Galvani, M. Jeanblanc, M. Rutkowski, Th.
+Schmidt, M. Schweizer, and the participants of the 11th Bachelier (Januray 2017) for helpful advices, discussions, comments and/or suggestions.\\ Tahir Choulli is thankful to Mich\`ele Vanmaele and Department of Applied Mathematics, Computer Science, and Statistics (Ghent University), for their invitation and hospitality, where this work started.\\ The authors are very grateful to two anonymous referees and an anonymous AE for their pertinent suggestions and comments that shaped this final version.
+Possible errors are our sole responsibility.\\ Address correspondence to Tahir Choulli, Department of Mathematical and Statistical Sciences, University of Alberta, 632 Central Academic Building, Edmonton, Canada; e-mail: tchoulli@ualberta.ca}